-Results and discussion
+Application and implications

+Current theoretical knowledge pertaining to the Theory of Planned Behaviour provides opportunities for exploring how policy and practice targeted at phone-using drivers may operate in reality, and also for understanding the potential value of such approaches.
+Drawing upon the literature presented within the literature review, we now turn to the application and implications of the Theory of Planned Behaviour in relation to mobile phone-use while driving.

 How to change driver attitudes and behaviour

 The summarised findings suggest highly specific interventions are needed which address different demographic groups of drivers but also varying types of phone-use which those drivers might engage in, as well as considering the role of the law as a helpful or unhelpful contributor to the formation of norms, attitudes, intentions and behaviours.
 Thus, while a key focus of existing driver education is delivering objective knowledge to change reasoned intentions and attitudes (Goldenbeld et al, 2000), a more nuanced approach may be required to achieve both indirect and direct behaviour change.